LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

   * We `aria-selected="true"` on that `<button>`
   * We remove the `tabindex` attribute, as we don't need `tabindex="0"` on an actual `<button>`, as it's already focusable
-  * We get the exact panel that `<button>` owns by searching in the `widgetWrapper` and finding an element that has `aria-labelledby` where the value matches the ID of the selected <button> and we add `tabindex="0"` to that panel, so should a user press <kbd>Tab</kbd>, their focus advances to the `tabpanel` and they can then access the content within, in the correct sequence
+  * We get the exact panel that `<button>` owns by searching in the `widgetWrapper` and finding an element that has `aria-labelledby` where the value matches the ID of the selected `<button>` and we add `tabindex="0"` to that panel, so should a user press <kbd>Tab</kbd>, their focus advances to the `tabpanel` and they can then access the content within, in the correct sequence
   * We also remove the `hidden` attribute from the panel, because this needs to be the `tabpanel` that is displayed, we use the same `querySelector` as above
 * In our loop we obviously have the active tab and the rest are the non-active tabs, so we target them with the else block, we're pretty much reversing what we did for the active tab

   * For every `<button>` that reaches this condition we set `aria-selected="false"`
-  * We add `tabindex="-1"` to each of these `<buttons>`, as tabs are focusable with arrows as opposed to the <kbd>Tab</kbd> key, so we want to remove the non-active tabs out of the tab order
+  * We add `tabindex="-1"` to each of these `<button>` elements, as tabs are focusable with arrows as opposed to the <kbd>Tab</kbd> key, so we want to remove the non-active tabs out of the tab order
   * We remove the `tabindex` attribute from each non-active `tabpanel`
   * Finally, we add the `hidden` attribute to each of non-active tabpanel